scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 |                         |         |                         |
 +-------------------------+         +-------------------------+
 ~~~
+{: #figure-16 title="Topology used in examples below."}

+* R1, R2, R3, R4 are SCION routers, deployed at the edge of their AS.
+Their interface IDs are represented close to their interfaces (e.g., i2a for R1).
-{: #figure-16 title="Example topology.
-AS ff00:0:1 is the core AS of ISD 1, and AS ff00:0:2 and AS ff00:0:3 are non-core ASes of ISD 1."}
+* AS ff00:0:1 is a core AS, ASes ff00:0:2 and ff00:0:3 are non-core.
+All ASes are part of ISD 1.

-This example topology shows the life of a SCION packet sent from source at Endpoint A to destination at Endpoint B. It also shows simplified snapshots of the packet header after each on-path router.
+* Endpoint A is the source endpoint and it is in AS ff00:0:2
+* Endpoint B the destination endpoint and it is in AS ff00:0:3
+* both endpoints run a native SCION network stack.

+Since this example consists of only one ISD and core AS, the end-to-end path only includes an up-path and down-path segment.
+The forwarding logic is uniform across intra- and inter-ISD scenarios.
+An scenario with more core ASes and/or ISDs would use an additional core path segment or a peering link.

-## Path Lookup and Segment Combination at Source
+## Source Endpoint: Path Lookup and Segment Combination

-In the [Life of a SCION Data Packet](#life-of-a-packet) example above, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3 where both are part of ISD 1.
 To create an end-to-end SCION forwarding path, Endpoint A first queries its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
 The AS ff00:0:2 control service returns up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
 Endpoint A also queries its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
 The AS ff00:0:2 control service will return down segments from the ISD core down to AS ff00:0:3.
 The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g. i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 For more details on the lookup of path segments, see 'Path Lookup' in {{I-D.dekater-scion-controlplane}}.